drsehid/web-scraping-real-state-website/README.md

 - Finding all the links in a page using the `BeautifulSoup.findAll()` method, filtered by a specific class.
 - Opening each link using the `requests` library, parsing the page content and creating a `BeautifulSoup` object for each page.
 - Finding all the HTML tags that have relevant data for our purpose, using the `BeautifulSoup.findAll()` method, filtered by specific class names.
-- Storing each real estate data in a list, as a tuple.
+- Storing each real estate data in a list.
-- Saving the list of tuples into a `DataFrame` object using the `pandas` library.
+- Saving the list of lists into a `DataFrame` object using the `pandas` library.

 2. Load CSV Data and Perform Data Wrangling
 - In this step, the data saved in the CSV file from the previous step is loaded and pre-processed.

 **Required Libraries and Tools**
 - pandas: A library used to load the CSV data and perform data wrangling.
+- numpy: A library used for numerical computations and data manipulation.
+- matplotlib: A library used for data visualization.
+- seaborn: A library used for creating visualizations for statistical models.

 **Functionalities**
 - Loading the data saved in the CSV file into a `DataFrame` object using the `pandas.read_csv()` method.
 - Cleaning the data in the `DataFrame` by removing the missing or duplicate values, and converting the data into the correct data types.
+-Plotting a scatter matrix of the data to visualize the relationships between different variables.

 3. Create Model
 - In this step, the cleaned and pre-processed data from the previous step is used to create a model.

 **Required Libraries and Tools**
-- numpy: A library used for numerical computations and data manipulation.
+- scikit-learn: A library for machine learning that provides simple and efficient tools for data analysis and mining.
-- matplotlib: A library used for data visualization.
-- re: A library used for pattern matching.
-- seaborn: A library used for creating visualizations for statistical models.

 **Functionalities**
-- Plotting a scatter matrix of the data to visualize the relationships between different variables.
 - Creating a model to predict the price of a house, using the cleaned and pre-processed data.